DomGambarini/first-milestone-project/README.md

 - The location of the restaurant using Google maps on the find us page.
 - Time input on the reservation form requires JavaScript to allow booking times between 12 and 22:00 every 15 minutes.
 - Captcha to deter spam for both the newsletter and reservation form.
-Javascript required.
+JavaScript required.
 - To include more images of the decor, service and drinks as a carousel on the homepage.

 ## Technology